ouspg/CompSec/Lab5_ChipWhisperer/README.md

 TODO: complete rewrite and simplification

 TODO: intro paragraph might be wrong
+TODO: hints about remembering to disconnet and like that simple notebook cannot be connected if another notebook is already

 In task 2, there is 2 tasks which require closer analysing of power traces with small Python scripts.
 Notice that you can easily continue working on task B at home after lab session without device if you manage to capture and save power traces for yourself.